Here is a random list of one-liners or online services that I found useful.

 sg webdev -c "command"

-Add this alias to your .profile to take quick notes with date in the filename:
+Add this alias to your .profile to

 alias vimn='f(){ vim `date +%Y%m%y-%H%M`_$1.txt; unset -f f; }; f'

-to generate gpg encrypted messages in the console
+generate gpg encrypted messages from the console

 alias gpgb="echo '' | vipe | gpg -e --sign -a -r usr1@example.com -r usr2@example.com"